- A level requirements: ABB

 From arrival to alumni, we’re with you all the way:

 Our Institute of Environmental Management and Assessment accredited programme ensures that you are fully qualified to enter this dynamic profession on graduation.
 This interdisciplinary course has a strong vocational focus, preparing Liverpool graduates for a wide range of planning careers.
-We take the employability of our graduates seriously and have taken care to build into our degree programmes the development of transferrable skills as well as making sure our graduates develop the necessary professional skills to begin their careers.

 Your tuition fees, funding your studies, and other costs to consider.

 |UK fees (applies to Channel Islands, Isle of Man and Republic of Ireland)|

 |Year abroad fee||£1,385|

 Tuition fees cover the cost of your teaching and assessment, operating facilities such as libraries, IT equipment, and access to academic and personal support.
 Learn more about tuition fees, funding and student finance.